32° F

 Horsetail Fall aglow in February 2017. @damoncorso

-1. Know before you go: Make sure you have all the necessary reservations (see above) and that you know about restrictions during the event (see below).
+• Make sure that you have all necessary information and that you know about restrictions during the event.

-5. Dress in warm layers and maybe pack a warm beverage and a few snacks.
-In order to have a good view of the fall, you’ll likely need to hike a few miles out to a viewing area.
+• Dress in warm layers and maybe pack a warm beverage and a few snacks.
+To have a good view of the fall, you’ll likely need to hike a few miles out to a viewing area.
 Being appropriately prepared for the cold will help keep morale up.

 Map of Horsetail Fall event map showing no parking or stopping on Southside Drive and parking restrictions on Northside Drive.
 Parking lots are also labeled for Yosemite Falls Parking, Yosemite Village Parking, and Curry Village Parking.